crawlForFree/Initiation/README.md

        3. Also a csv file containing information about the login forms is also created !

-       4. Now sign up form detection is added
+       4. Now sign up form + search page detection is added